grnet/synnefo/docs/admin-guide.rst

 #. **Register Pithos+ as an OAuth2 client in Astakos**

-   Starting from synnefo version 0.15, in order to view the content of a protected resource, Pithos+ (on behalf of the user) has to be granted authorization for the specific resource by Astakos.
+   Starting from Synnefo version 0.15, in order to view the content of a protected resource, Pithos+ (on behalf of the user) has to be granted authorization for the specific resource by Astakos.